-- Quest School is committed to ensure that they develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our pupils and staff. - The Board of Trustees and Board of Management are responsible for ensuring that the school follows safe recruitment processes outlined within guidance.
+- Quest School is committed to ensure that develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our pupils and staff. - The Governing Body and Leadership Team are responsible for ensuring that the school follows safe recruitment processes outlined within guidance.